-In the last two years, the Maine Shellfish Restoration and Resilience Fund has supported 29 projects (14 in 2019 and 15 in 2020).
+In the last three years, the Maine Shellfish Restoration and Resilience Fund has supported 33 projects (14 in 2019, 15 in 2020, and 4 in 2021).
 These applied shellfish, conservation, and management projects focus on a diverse set of issues and strategies in Maine’s clam and mussel fisheries, including efforts to enhance clam populations through seeding and netting, diversify the fisheries and expand quahogs, cross-sector collaborations between wild fishermen and farmers, increasing accessing to shorelines, improving shellfishing survey techniques and sources of knowledge, find and fix pollution, innovate around water quality monitoring, and more.

 - Bar Harbor, Clam population enhancement (Scott Swann)